-Despite the rise of instant messaging apps, phone numbers are still a handy way to keep in touch with friends and family, but can be hard to keep track of – especially if you’re new to the Australian telco market.
 In this Canstar Blue article, we’ll detail everything you need to know about Australian phone numbers, as well as how to keep your old number or choose your own.
-In addition, you’ll find a list of Australian emergency contacts that are handy to have in your phonebook.
+We’ll also cover a list of Australian emergency contacts that are handy to have in your phonebook.

 Types of Australian phone numbers

-In Australia, there are a number of phone numbers ‘types’ that you should be aware of, as they may look different when written down, or have different costs associated (which is always good to be aware of).
+There are a several ‘types’ of phone numbers in Australia that you should be aware of.
 The types of phone numbers used in Australia include:

 - Landline numbers